AFC Cup: Abahani Dhaka Limited's Mario Lemos - Chennaiyin will be the best team we play the whole year | Goal.com

 "It is a crucial match.
 If you want to go through the group stage, it is important to get a result here.
 But it is just one match in the end and we will try to get the required result," said the Abahani coach, Mario Lemos.

-The Portuguese tactician has taken notice of Chennaiyin's might at the back and conceded that he may have to alter his stratergy for the tie.
+The Portuguese tactician has taken notice of Chennaiyin's might at the back and conceded that he may have to alter his strategy for the tie.

 "They are playing with two centre-backs who are very strong (Mailson Alves, Eli Sabia).
 They are big, Brazilian boys and we won’t be playing long balls.
 They might not have conceded but we have been scoring a lot.
 But they are capable of conceding and we will look to make sure we find a way past them," he stated.